PavanRangani/docs/docs/prd/tax/tax.md

 ### Browse Tax Return

-- When Grantor filing status is `Filed on Grantor's Tax Return", it shows this message:  "The Trust is not filing a separate return.
+- When Grantor filing status is `Filed on Grantor's Tax Return"`, it shows this message:  `The Trust is not filing a separate return.
 All tax information is reported on the Grantor's return` in the list page.
 Such rows won’t be clickable.
 So on hover it will show a normal cursor (Not hand cursor).
 - Column name
   - Year
     - It show tax return year